 Entity Inherits from Description

-StorageCapacity Describes size and state of an homogenous storage
+StorageCapacity Describes size and state of an homogenous

-extent
+storage extent

 Property Туре Mult.
 Unit Description

 Туре StorageSpace_t 1 Type of storage space (e.g., online, nearline,)

 FreeSize Int32 01 GByte The free space left

-UsedSize Int32 1 GByte The used space
+UsedSize Int32 01 GByte The used space

 TotalSize Int32 01 GByte The total size

 ReservedSize Int32 01 GByte The reserved

+Architecture StorageArchitecture_t 01 The architecture of the sub-system (disk, tape,

+multi-disk, other).

 The storage capacity entity may only be specified if it is aggregated into a storage resource, storage environment or storage share.
 It must not be given as an own entity.
 The type of the storage capacity may reflect a descriptive name for the related entity for which it gives size information.
 A share for example, may have two types of storage space determined by its related storage environments.
 For each type a storage capacity entity need to be instantiated.